Toronto Internet

 Max Download

-Up to gigabit+ depending on address and technology
+Up to gigabit service or higher depending on address

 Max Upload